 When compositing, it can help to switch to a different colourspace to get the result you’re after.
 This article intends to gloss over the basics of what each colourspace is actually doing to your image (I’ll provide links for further reading, if you’re interested), and instead provide practical examples of how different colourspaces can help you achieve better results.

-We should start with some quick, basic information for any juniors reading: Converting a linear image to a logarithmic one (log space) is compressing the full range of an image down to values between 0 and 1, whilst maintaining the relationship between all the pixels (the gamma changes but the image will still make sense to look at).
+We should start with some quick, basic information for our less-experienced readers: Converting a linear image to a logarithmic one (log space) is compressing the full range of an image down to values between 0 and 1, whilst maintaining the relationship between all the pixels (the gamma changes but the image will still make sense to look at).
 Doing so will make your image look flat and grey, although will provide you with more fidelity in your image.
-Any plate you receive will have been shot in some flavour of log space as it maximizes the detail a camera can capture in the brightest highlights, and darkest shadows.
-This plate is linearized when it enters the VFX facility so you, the humble artist, can work in a way that makes sense.
-There is a whole other, incredibly lengthy article that could be written about log space & different LUTs, but I’ll leave that for another time.
+Any plate you receive will have been shot in some flavour of log space as it maximizes the detail a camera can capture in the brightest highlights and darkest shadows.
+This plate is linearized when it enters the VFX facility so you, the humble artist, can work in a way that makes mathematical sense.
+There is a whole other, incredibly lengthy article that could be written about log space & LUTs, but I’ll leave that for another time…

 Now, let’s dive into how any of this is relevant in your day-to-day comps.
 If plates are linearized because working in log space makes no sense, why would you want to convert your image back to log space?
 The answer is, to retain detail in any shadows or highlights.
 Examples would include: